 Basic net loss per share is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents and adjusted for the weighted-average number of common shares outstanding that are subject to repurchase.
-The Company has excluded 70,625 and 103,750 weighted-average shares subject to repurchase from the weighted-average number of common shares outstanding for the year ended December 31, 2014 and 2013, respectively.
+The Company has excluded 45,000 and 70,625 weighted-average shares subject to repurchase from the weighted-average number of common shares outstanding for the years ended December 31, 2015 and 2014, respectively.
 Diluted net loss per share is calculated by dividing the net loss by the weighted-average number of common share equivalents outstanding for the period determined using the treasury-stock method.
-Dilutive common stock equivalents are comprised of warrants for the purchase of common stock, options outstanding under the Company's equity incentive plans and potential shares to be purchased under the Company's employee stock purchase plan.
+In addition to the shares subject to repurchase, dilutive common stock equivalents are comprised of warrants for the purchase of common stock, options outstanding under the Company's equity incentive plans and potential shares to be purchased under the Company's employee stock purchase plan.
 For the periods presented, there is no difference in the number of shares used to calculate basic and diluted shares outstanding due to the Company's net loss position.